Moving to France with teenagers? Find out everything you need to know about their education with our guide to secondary schools in France.

 If you want to enroll your child in a secondary school in France, then you have plenty of options to consider.
 Indeed, in France, you have the choice of a state school, private school, international school, or even trade school.
 This might sound confusing, but some quick research can help you better understand your options.

 Alongside our detailed guide to the wider French education system, this article on secondary schools in France lays out everything you need to know.
 From the different types of schools available to your child’s exam options, it includes the following information:

 - High school exams in France

 - Useful resources

 The vast majority of secondary school pupils in France attend public, state-operated schools.
 Around 15% of students attend private secondary school.
 Most of these are Catholic, however, some private schools offer other forms of education.
 These include international and bilingual schools.

 The vast majority of students stay in school beyond this, continuing their education until the age of 18.
-Students spend the last three years of secondary education at a high school (lycée).
-There are three types of lycée.
-More academic-minded students attend a lycée general or a lycée technique, while at a lycée professionnel, students follow a more vocational education.
+They spend the last three years of secondary education at a high school (lycée), of which there are three types.
+More academic-minded students attend a lycée general or a lycée technique, while those at a lycée professionnel follow a more vocational education.

 At the end of high school, students sit the baccalauréat exam.
-There are several options, including the Baccalauréat français international, which is available in 14 languages in a select number of schools.
+However, this is not to be confused with the International Baccalaureate (IB), an international qualification available in certain French schools.
+There are several types of baccalauréat, including the Baccalauréat français international, which is available in 14 languages in a select number of schools.
 Students must pass the baccalauréat to enter university.
-Each subject is graded on a 1-20 scale, with 10 needed to pass.
-Be sure not to confuse this with the International Baccalaureate (IB), an international qualification available in certain French schools.
+Each subject is graded on a scale of 1 to 20, with 10 being the pass rate.

 France has 28 educational regions (academies) that set the local curriculum and examinations to a national standard.
 The focus in French education is largely on academic work.
 Subjects like arts, performing arts, and sports mostly take place outside of school.
 For more information, read our guide to the education system in France.